bazel-contrib/rules_jvm_external/README.md

 file to fix issues you may see.
 See [#242](https://github.com/bazelbuild/rules_jvm_external/issues/242)

+**Note:** If you're using an older version of `rules_jvm_external` and haven't repinned your dependencies, you may see a warning that you lock file "does not contain a signature of the required artifacts" then don't
+worry: either ignore the warning or repin the dependencies.

 ### Updating `maven_install.json`

 Whenever you make a change to the list of `artifacts` or `repositories` and want